 - Have a fruit with your breakfast

 Add one new serving to your day at a time so you don’t feel overwhelmed by changes to your diet.

 While sleep doesn’t seem like a top-of-mind solution for lowering your blood pressure, it’s actually a very important way for your body to refresh itself.
 People who are sleep-deprived have a higher risk of high blood pressure, obesity and diabetes — all of which affect your heart health.

 Learn more about recommendations for sleep for every stage of life, as well as tips for improving your sleep quality.

-Your primary care physician or cardiac care specialist can help you monitor your blood pressure and identify which evidence-based strategies for improving heart health are right for you.
+Your primary care physician can help you monitor your blood pressure and identify which evidence-based strategies for improving heart health are right for you.
 They can offer guidance on your diet, exercise routine, weight loss goals and sleep quality — as well as connect you with valuable programs like smoking cessation classes — all in an effort to help lower your blood pressure.

 A heart care specialist can also work with you to manage your heart health and conditions.
 Learn more about the care they provide and how it benefits your whole health.